stitchdata/docs/_destinations/amazon-s3/setup/connecting-amazon-s3.md

           - **Delimiter**: Select the delimiter you want to use.
 Stitch will use the **comma** (`,`) option by default, but you may also use **pipes** (`|`) and **tabs** (`\t`).
           - **Quote all elements in key-value pairs**: If selected, Stitch will place all elements of key-value pairs in quotes.
 For example: Numerical fields will appear as `"123"` instead of `123`.

+# Commenting out, since we aren't doing this right now.
-      - title: "Define Webhook Loading Notifications"
+      # - title: "Define Webhook Loading Notifications"
-        anchor: "define-webhook-loading-notifications"
+      #   anchor: "define-webhook-loading-notifications"
-        content: |
+      #   content: |
-          {% include note.html content="This step is optional, and can be enabled at any time." %}
+      #     {% include enterprise-cta.html %}

-          Webhooks allow external services to be notified when an event happens.
+      #     Webhooks allow external services to be notified when an event happens.
 If you choose, you can configure a webhook for Stitch to notify you when data is successfully loaded into your bucket.

-          Webhook notifications are sent on a per-integration basis.
+      #     Webhook notifications are sent on a per-integration basis.
 This means that every time Stitch successfully loads data for an integration, a summary webhook will be sent to the URL you define.

-          To enable this feature, check the **Post to a webhook URL each time loading to S3 completes** box and paste a webhook URL in the **Webhook URL** field.
+      #     To enable this feature, check the **Post to a webhook URL each time loading to S3 completes** box and paste a webhook URL in the **Webhook URL** field.

-          More info about webhook loading notifications, including a list of attributes and sample use cases, [can be found here]({{ link.destinations.overviews.amazon-s3 | prepend: site.baseurl | append: "#webhook-loading-notifications" }}).
+      #     More info about webhook loading notifications, including a list of attributes and sample use cases, [can be found here]({{ link.destinations.overviews.amazon-s3 | prepend: site.baseurl | append: "#webhook-loading-notifications" }}).

       - title: "Define S3 Object Key"
         anchor: "define-s3-object-key"